youssefaltai/gso/README.md

 the `notify_state_changed()` method on `Observer`s
 accepts the parameter `action`.

-If you are familiar with [Redux](https://redux.js.org/), you already know what actions are, they are exactly the same in GSO.
+If you are familiar with [Redux](https://redux.js.org/), you probably already have an idea what actions are, they are pretty similar in GSO.

-Anyway, actions are objects that describe what kind of update should take place in both UI components and application state.
+Anyway, actions are objects that describe what kind of update should take place in application state.

-Every action should have a unique name, and a payload that has all what the object being notified with the action needs to make the corresponding update properly.
+In Redux, every action had a unique name, and a payload that has all what's needed to make the corresponding update properly.

+However, in GSO, actions are distinct objects that encapsulate state update logic.

 If you are familiar with class diagrams, this might be useful:

 ****
-✓ **This class diagram is updated.
-Documentation will be updated soon.**
+⚠ **This class diagram is outdated.** ⚠
 ****

 ![GSO Class Diagram](./gso-class-diagram.svg)